AlgoLab/malva_experiments/README.md

 git clone --recursive https://github.com/AlgoLab/malva_experiments.git
 ```

-## Note
-The scripts work only with MALVA>=1.0.2 (currently, the version of the
-bioconda package is 1.0.1).
-I'll update MALVA code and package asap.

 ### Prerequisites

 - we assume `snakemake` and `conda` to be installed and in your `PATH`